davidcarignan/davidcarignan/README.md

 My main gig is crafting smooth, user-friendly interfaces, but I also dabble in 🖥️ backend, 🚀 DevOps, 🎨 design, and 📋 project management.

+Since 2022, I’ve been sharing my knowledge as a lecturer for web-related courses at Cégep de Trois-Rivières. 🏫

 When I’m not coding, I’m probably chilling with my four 🐾 cats, watering my hundred 🪴 plants or geeking out over new tech.
 Always up for cool projects and fresh ideas!

 <h2>Stuff I work with</h2>